This site includes Special Collections and University Archives resources related to the following topics:

 Here are some examples of materials we collect and why they are in our collections.

 We have about 900 manuscript collections related to one or more of the traditionally marginalized communities covered in this guide.
 You can view the finding aids for these collections through Virginia Heritage, a state-wide search tool.
 To limit your search to Virginia Tech materials, select "Virginia Polytechnic Institute and State University" from the Repository drop-down.
 Then, enter your keywords and click search.

 All of our books relating to these communities can be found using the library's catalog.
-Some of these books are in Special Collections, but many are also in the circulating collection.
+Some of these books are in Special Collections and University Archives, but many are also in the circulating collection.
 If you are looking generally for materials about these populations, you can use a variety of search terms such as "African American", "LGBTQ", or "Latin American" in the Keyword form.
 Suggested search terms for each group are included on the appropriate page of this guide.

-Special Collections has some material in our online collections related to these communities.
-You can find these items on Special Collections Online.
+Special Collections and University Archives has some material in our online collections related to these communities.
+You can find these items on Special Collections and University Archives Online.
 The site includes a search box in the upper right corner where you can search using keywords to locate materials related to a specific community or communities.